lucameng/lucameng.github.io/_posts/2022-05-20-kendrick-lamar.md

 	</p>
 </figure>

-自上张专辑发行已有1855天...
+1855 day since last album out...

+This album is named *Mr. Morale & The Big Steppers*.
+Def hit one!!!
+You gon' love this on God.

 ___

-Here are a few songs I like the most
+Here are a few songs I like the most:

 - **Die Hard**

 > "Shimmy, shimmy, coco puff, Serafina, flame in us"
+> Best of the Album personally speaking

 - Rich Spirit

-> 很爽的编曲
+> 编曲很nice

 - Father Time